 Melissa’s Battle Outside of the Ring

-A photo of Melissa in her wheelchair post-surgery hit me hard.
+A photo of Melissa Coates in her wheelchair post-surgery hit me hard.
 But I know this athlete’s heart.
 I know the discipline that went into becoming a champion bodybuilder.
 To climb the ranks in pro wrestling.
 To be better than all the rest and be the one asked to be on magazine covers seen around the world.
+That was my friend, Melissa.

-The following details come from the GoFundMe fundraiser created to help her during this difficult time:
+The following details came from the GoFundMe fundraiser created to help her during her difficult time:

 After retiring from bodybuilding, Melissa Coates trained with Hall of Fame pro wrestler Killer Kowalski.
 She would later compete in the WWE and throughout the independents.
 Melissa currently performs as “The Super Genie” and manages legendary pro wrestler Sabu.
 They perform for various pro wrestling companies across the globe.